 3. Yakiniku

-As we said above, Japanese cuisine is making inroads in its many forms and Yakiniku is one of them.
+As we said above, Japanese cuisine is making its way in its many forms and Yakiniku is one of them.
 The central and differential axis of this Japanese restaurant is in its own grill of the Asian country and the meat they use.
-They are one of three restaurants that belong to the Kobe Distributors Association – the beef raised according to the tradition of Hyōgo (Japan).
+They are one of the three restaurants that belong to the Kobe Distributors Association -the beef raised according to the tradition of Hyōgo (Japan).

-All this could be summarized by explaining its name: yaki means grill and niuk means meat.
-The grill is distributed around the tables so that you prepare your own food, a concept that was imported from Orchestra where it is also very typical.
+All this could be summed up by explaining their name: yaki means grill and niuk means meat.
+The grill is distributed around the tables so that you prepare your own food, it is a concept that was imported from Korea, where it is also very typical.

 💶 €€€€€